-Gluten-Free Lemon, Blueberry Waffles that fit an Anti-Candida Diet and with a Vegan option!
-Perfectly sweet, slightly crisp and light and fluffy inside.
-Making sugar free eating delicious!
+Gluten-Free Lemon, Blueberry Waffles that fit an Anti-Candida Diet with a Vegan option!
+Perfectly sweet, light and fluffy with a slightly crisp exterior.
+These waffles make sugar free eating delicious!

 Part of my mission is to inspire a passion for mindful eating.
 You might be thinking right now, so…what is mindful eating?
 Well, let me break it down for ya: Quite simply, it’s cultivating awareness.
 And more specifically, with food, it’s being aware of what we feed ourselves and how we consume it.

 What kind of sprays or repellents might have been added to this apple before it was harvested?
 Why am I craving greens right now and what does that tell me about what I need for my body at this moment?
 Am I really tasting my meal, savoring it, and chewing it up for better digestion?
 How do I feel after I eat it, and how long do I feel sated for?
 All these questions make us more aware of our food consumption, and maybe more importantly, the emotions we experience in tandem with it.

 One thing that makes mindful eating challenging is the amount of options that exists in our society.
 Sometimes less really is more, right?!?
 So many choices can lead to confusion and anxiety.
 I know some of my friends and clients working toward weight loss definitely struggle with the plethora of options at any checkout stand (which usually consists of highly-processed foods and sweet treats, of course).
 But options can also be good.
 For those of us abstaining from certain foods, for whatever reasons, we can still enjoy some of our favorite flavors and dishes because of the variety of substitutions available.